ryanxingql/powerqe/README.md

 ## Installation

-MMEditing is a submodule of PowerQE.
-One can easily upgrade the MMEditing, and add their models to PowerQE without modifying the MMEditing repository.
-One should clone PowerQE along with MMEditing like this:
+MMagic is a submodule of PowerQE.
+One can easily upgrade the MMagic, and add their models to PowerQE without modifying the MMagic repository.
+One should clone PowerQE along with MMagic like this:

 ```bash
 git clone --depth 1 --recurse-submodules --shallow-submodules\